openid-connect-4-identity-assurance-1_0 November 2024

 10. Security considerations

-This specification focuses on mechanisms to carry end-user claims and accompanying metadata in JSON objects and JSON web tokens, typically as part of an OpenID Connect protocol exchange.
+This document focuses on mechanisms to carry end-user claims and accompanying metadata in JSON objects and JSON Web Tokens, typically as part of an OpenID Connect protocol exchange.
 Since such an exchange is supposed to take place in security sensitive use cases, implementers shall:

 Secure identification of end-users not only depends on the identity verification at the OP but also on the strength of the user authentication at the OP.
 Combining a strong identification with weak authentication creates a false impression of security while being open to attacks.
 For example if an OP uses a simple PIN login, an attacker could guess the PIN of another user and identify himself as the other user at an RP with a high identity assurance level.
 To prevent this kind of attack, RPs should request the OP to authenticate the user at a reasonable level, typically using multi-factor authentication, when requesting verified end-user claims.
 OpenID Connect supports this by way of the acr_values request parameter.